 My friends are fun, especially my running friends.
 You have to be if you’re running tons of miles for the fun of it.
-We always try to think of funny race signs, yet sometimes they turn controversial.
-You be the judge.
-Are these funny race signs or mean race signs?
+We always try to think of funny race signs for runDisney races, yet sometimes they can turn controversial.
+We have a blast chEARing for runDisney races, so here are my tips for making the best runDisney race signs!

 I love to read a good, funny race sign when I’m on the course.
 Sometimes I need that motivation, sometimes I need a good laugh, and sometimes I just need to know someone’s out there for me.

 My love for cheering for races started with the Kanye sign at the Princess 10K during Disney’s Princess Half Marathon.
-Some friends and I decided to cheer for Disney’s Enchanted 10K, and it was so much fun!
+Some friends and I decided to cheer for Disney’s Enchanted 10K, and it was so much fun, and the beginning to many race signs.

 Runners would laugh, they would stop for a quick pic, and I loved shouting encouraging things.
 The Kanye sign was Instafamous for about 5 minutes, but the best was hearing stories of how it actually inspired runners.
 I was inspired by their stories, and watching people overcome obstacles, fatigue, and fear during a race is extremely motivating.
 So cheering soon became a regular thing.